rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 Like all yeast-based baking in my household, I use a sourdough starter.
 It adds depth and tang, and it’s a practical choice since I already have the starter.

 Make it your own.
-While I kept it simple, feel free to add fillings like cinnamon-sugar, jam, or cream cheese.
+While I kept it simple, feel free to add fillings like cinnamon-sugar with pecans, jam, or cream cheese.
 You can also knead cinnamon into the dough.

 Baking is about enjoying the process.
 Your dough might not rise as expected, or the glaze could be messy.
 That’s all part of it.
 Every time you bake, you gain skills and confidence.
 You also create traditions that last with you and your loved ones.